 Completed assessments present relevant accurate taught material but may lack explanation and context.
 Statements are largely correct but not further supported.
 Essays, answers, and reports are sufficiently coherent and well presented to demonstrate a sound understanding of module material.

-Critically evaluate the limitations of methods used in gynaecological and non-gynaecological-cytology.
+Describe and discuss the limitations of methods used in gynaecological and non-gynaecological-cytology.

 |EXAM||End of Module Exam||